Trump in 'Fox & Friends' interview claims coronavirus vaccine coming ‘in a matter of weeks’

 He added that the U.S. is in a better spot now on the pandemic than it was earlier this year.

 "We're rounding the turn on the pandemic," Trump said.
-"Texas is coming down Florida is doing great."
+"Texas is coming down, Florida is doing great."

 Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, has said repeatedly it is possible for a vaccine to be approved as safe and effective by the end of 2020 or early 2021.
 The challenge after that, however, is mass-manufacturing the vaccine and distributing it to hundreds of millions of Americans.